Skip to content

 Why onboarding strategy matters for retention

 The economics of customer retention make onboarding particularly important.
-According to research from Bain & Company, increasing customer retention rates by 5% increases profits by 25% to 95%.
-The cost of acquiring a new customer is five to 25 times more expensive than retaining an existing one.
+Research popularized by Bain & Company found that increasing customer retention rates by 5% can increase profits by 25% to 95%, and that acquiring a new customer typically costs several times more than retaining an existing one (Harvard Business Review, 2014, citing Bain’s original research).
 Yet many companies invest heavily in acquisition while neglecting the post-sale experience.

 Early churn happens for several predictable reasons.
 Customers may have unclear expectations — they thought they bought X but received Y. They may feel overwhelmed by complexity and can’t figure out how to get started.
 Some encounter issues but don’t ask for help, suffering in silence until they cancel.
 Others can’t see progress and don’t know if they’re moving forward or standing still.
 And some experience competitive regret, second-guessing their purchase decision before value is realized.